 Landlords assume abandonment when tenants are absent for a “period of time equal to one-half the time for periodic rental periods;” however:

-- The landlord does not have the power of this assumption during a period when rent is not overdue
+- The landlord does not have the power to make this assumption during a period when rent is not overdue

 Repair and Deduct